 1.37Penalties for Violation

-A.Any person found to have violated any rule and/or regulation by the RIDEM, shall be subject to a fine not to exceed $100.00 for each violation, except § 1.33 of this Part, which is governed by §§ 1.33(F)(2) and (G) of this Part, RIDEM to have violated any rule and/or regulation shall be subject to the issuance of a summons and complaint required by the rules and procedures promulgated by the Chief Judge of the District Court governing the Rhode Island Traffic Tribunal in order to institute proceedings before that Tribunal.
+A.Any person found to have violated any Rule and/or Regulation by the RIDEM, shall be subject to a fine not to exceed one hundred dollars ($100.00) for each violation, except § 1.33 of this Part, which is governed by §§ 1.33(F)(2) and (G) of this Part, and shall be subject to the issuance of a summons and complaint required by the Rules and procedures promulgated by the Chief Judge of the District Court governing the Rhode Island Traffic Tribunal in order to institute proceedings before that Tribunal.

 B.All persons failing to pay or evade payment of any user or admission fee shall be subject to the penalty provision of R.I.
 Gen. Laws § 32-20-4, as amended.
-Any persons found to have violated any of these rules and regulations shall be subject to a fine not to exceed one hundred ($100.00) dollars.
+Any persons found to have violated any of these Rules and Regulations shall be subject to a fine not to exceed one hundred dollars ($100.00).

 C.No person shall refuse or neglect to obey the direction of any environmental police officer or forest ranger or any other authorized representative of the RIDEM.

 1.38Appendix 1 – State Parks and Beaches

 Beavertail State Park*

 Blackstone River State Park Bikeway